mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 unblend the smoothie

-# section explaining lack of political takes
+# footnote explaining lack of political takes
 there are many takes out there, but i don't want to distract from teaching you clowns security.

 -----